invitecomm/asterisk-ivr/docs/readthedocs.rst

 Read the Docs
 ****

-Read the Docs isn't just another site to post documentation.
-It supports various markup languages, which just provides flexibility.

 The real **power** of Read the Docs is the ability to generate documentation from the docstrings contained within your code.  *The only problem is how to generate this documentation, isn't documented well.*

 Banging on the Keyboard